Bkliger/project-01/README.md

   res.redirect('/');
 });

+User information
+The user begins from either a signup (localhost:3000/signup) or login (localhost:3000/login).

 Unique challenges
 Users should only see those events that they have signed up for or that they are hosting.
 Their event list has to be sensitive to this and they should not be allowed to delete any event for which they are not the host.
 The application retrieves user information from the server before loading the Profile page and whenever the event list refreshes.